rezuscloud/forgejo-cli/README.md

 # etc...

 # Notice the "cfj", trying to access code.forgejo.org, still works when you specify Codeberg in the repository name!
-$ cfj repo info codeberg.org/forgejo/forgejo
+$ cfj repo view codeberg.org/forgejo/forgejo
 forgejo/forgejo
 > Beyond coding.
 We forge.